Newsletter

 Squashes~~Eggplants ~ Bell Peppers Cucumbers and Chiles.

 The Bell Pepper markets will experience a transition from Mexico to the Imperial and Coachella valleys in the coming weeks.
-Prices are inching up.
+Prices are in the stratosphere as this time.

 Zucchini and Yellow Squash;